 Education, Training, and Communication

-Education, training, and clear communication will help, especially young Timorese, to understand why the sea is important and how collectively all Timorese can take care of it.
+Education (from primary to higher education), vocational training and skills development, and strategic communication will help, especially young Timorese, to understand why the sea is important and how collectively all Timorese can take care of it, as well as to engage in economic activities that generate income in a sustainable manner.
 With the right knowledge and skills, the Timorese can find new opportunities, create jobs, and improve their lives while protecting nature for future generations.

 The Government will support learning at all levels.
 It will support schools and develop training programs, so young Timorese can gain skills in areas like marine science, fishing, tourism, and renewable energy.
 Special programs, like ocean education in schools and youth ambassador initiatives, will help build a ‘blue generation’ that cares about the ocean and leads positive change.

-Timor-Leste will also create places like Marine Research and Education Centres, starting in Ataúro, where people can learn more about marine life and conservation.
-At the same time, national campaigns like “My Sea, My Timor” will raise awareness and encourage everyone to protect the ocean.
+Timor-Leste will also create places like Marine Research and Education Centres, including in Ataúro, where people can learn more about marine life and conservation.
+At the same time, national programmes such as the “National Maritime Literacy Programme” and the campaign “My Sea, My Timor” will raise awareness and encourage everyone to protect the ocean.
 By sharing knowledge and working together, Timorese people can build a sustainable future and keep the sea healthy for generations to come.